Language modeling via stochastic processes: Experiments

 \subsection{Modeling local text dynamics}

 \begin{spacing}{0.5}

 \end{spacing}

-We evaluate how well \model\ models local text dynamics (\textbf{RQ1}) on the discourse coherence setting \citep{jurafsky2000speech}.
+We evaluate how well the Brownian bridge contrastive learning objective models local text dynamics (\textbf{RQ1}) on the discourse coherence setting \citep{jurafsky2000speech}.
 Discourse coherence is often measured by how well representations capture discourse structure by testing for whether a linear classifier can detect in-order and vs. out-of-order sentence pairs \citep{chen_evaluation_2019}.
 We compare \model's encoder against GPT2's last layer's hidden state corresponding to the EOS token \citep{radford2019language}, BERT \citep{devlin_bert_2019}, ALBERT \citep{lan2019albert}, Sentence BERT \citep{reimers2019sentence}, and SimCSE \citep{gao2021simcse}.
 The latter 4 methods are designed as sentence embedding models.
 We also compare to our ablations.

 The setup is the following: The encoder takes in two sentences $x_t, x_{t+k}$ to produce their latents $z_{t}, z_{t+k} \in \mathbb{R}^d$.
 At random, the latents are fed either in- or out-of-order.
 A linear classifier is trained on 100 epochs with stochastic gradient descent with a learning rate of 1e-4 and with momentum 0.9.
 We varied the sentence distance $k \in \{1, 5, 10\}$ and found that on some domains and for $k=1$, all methods scored near random accuracy; we have omitted those results in the main paper.
 Otherwise, the results are summarized in Table~\ref{tab:discourse_results} where we report the mean and standard error accuracy on a held-out discourse dataset of 3000 examples on 3 runs.
-Our method is able to outperform or compete with sentence embedding specific methods, like ALBERT and SimCSE.
-Additionally, though GPT2 is used as a base encoder for \model, we observe that \model\ greatly improves upon GPT2 with significant gains on TM-2, TicketTalk, and Wikisection (around $7-25\%$).
+Our method is able to compete with sentence embedding specific methods, like ALBERT, BERT, SimCSE.
+Additionally, though GPT2 is used as a base encoder for \model, we observe that \model\ greatly improves upon GPT2 with significant gains on TM-2, TicketTalk, and Wikisection (up to $+20\%$).
+Out of all the GPT2-based methods, it performs the best.

-Neither \vaeabbr\ nor \brownianabbr\ perform better than random accuracy on any of domains.
-This suggests that the variational lower bound does not recover the latent embeddings as well as contrastive objectives and the choice of stochastic processes matter for learning informative structural embeddings. \infonceabbr\ does best on the conversation datasets, which indicates that implicitly learning text dynamics yields latent representations that can be used for inferring discourse though not as effectively as \model.
+Neither \vaeabbr\ nor \brownianabbr\ perform better than random accuracy on most of the domains.
+This suggests that the variational lower bound does not recover the latent embeddings as well as contrastive objectives and the choice of stochastic processes matter for learning informative structural embeddings.